Diesel Engines Have Come a Long Way

 - Diesel engines are actually more fuel efficient, getting around 20 percent more miles per gallon.

-- Diesel engines are still associated with the black smoke emissions and rattling.
+- Diesel engines are still associated with black smoke emissions and rattling.
 Now, they’re much smoother, quieter, and are actually cleaner-burning than gas engines.

 - Diesel engines are longer lasting and sturdier than gas engines because their parts are heavier.